 - Providing constructive feedback.
 By the same token, midyear reviews give you additional opportunities to address performance issues – allowing employees to course-correct sooner, before minor problems mushroom out of control.

 - Identifying and removing obstacles to success.
 Employees need the right coaching, training, resources and freedom to do their jobs properly.
 Reviewing progress twice per year enables you to uncover and eliminate roadblocks that keep employees from achieving their goals.

 - Gauging employee satisfaction.
 Sometimes, a face-to-face meeting is needed to discuss issues that may be brewing beneath the surface.
 A midyear review gives you the opportunity to check in with your team and prevent dissatisfaction from driving great people out the door.

 - Preventing pitfalls of annual reviews.
 Yearly reviews tend to focus on employees’ most recent accomplishments (because they’re freshest in participants’ minds), so evaluations can be skewed.
 In addition, employees typically associate annual reviews with pay increases.
 As an employer, conducting reviews twice per year gives you additional flexibility in how you pay and reward your employees.

-Whichever option you choose, better performance reviews start with better hiring.
-PrideStaff can help you hire smarter.
 We combine the resources of a large, national staffing agency with unsurpassed local market knowledge.
 The result?
 We deliver consistently exceptional candidates who meet or exceed your expectations.
-Contact your local PrideStaff office today to learn more about our direct placement services.